Bodo-inc/Bodo-examples/examples/tpch/README.md

 ### Running queries on multi nodes

+Update the path with your data path in the `main()` function and add your AWS credentials to `ray_queries_ray_cluster.py` script.

 A multi-node cluster needs to be configured with a yaml script which is available in this folder as an example (`modin.yaml`).
-Please add your AWS credentials under `setup_commands` and update the `InstanceType` under the `node config` and `initial_workers` sections with the cluster type and number of the nodes.
-For this benchmark we used 16 nodes `c5n.18xlarge` cluster.
+Please add your AWS credentials under `setup_commands`, please refer to modin documentation for a more complete and up to date tutorial.

 To start your cluster run the below command:
 ```
 - ray up modin.yaml